Linguistics Requirements

 Linguistics Minor

-Course requirements for the Minor in Linguistics are LING 300, plus at least five additional LING courses (15 credit hours) including at least two LING courses (6 credit hours) at the 400-level.
-The remaining three courses (9 credit hours) may be at the 300- or 400-level.
-Up to six credit hours may be drawn from other programs with the prior approval of the Undergraduate Studies Coordinator in Linguistics.
+Course requirements for the Minor in Linguistics are LING 300, plus at least five additional LING courses (15 credit hours) including at least two LING courses (6 credit hours) at the 400- or 500-level.
+The remaining three courses (9 credit hours) may be at the 300-, 400-, or 500-level.
+Up to six credit hours may be drawn from other programs with the prior approval of the Program Coordinator in Linguistics.